 - Place your hands on either side of their head.

-- Gently life the jaw with your fingertips to open the airway.
+- Gently lift the jaw with your fingertips to open the airway.

 Please note that you should do this without moving the person’s neck, as it could worsen their condition.